-- Maintaining a Risk Register which outlines risks in relation to processing core - financial transactions.
-The Scheme's Risk Register outlines all of the risks to Scheme - members and these are monitored and reviewed on an annual basis. - Appointing Mercer Limited ("Mercer") as the Scheme's professional third party - administrator.
+- Maintaining a Risk Register which outlines risks in relation to processing core financial transactions.
+The Scheme's Risk Register outlines all of the risks to Scheme members and these are monitored and reviewed on an annual basis. - Appointing Mercer Limited ("Mercer") as the Scheme's professional third party administrator.
 The Trustees have delegated the administration of Scheme member records to Mercer.
 The Trustees have agreed minimum timescales with Mercer for processing requests, including core financial functions.
 The Service Level Agreements (SLAs) in place cover both the accuracy and timeliness of the financial transactions.
 Mercer's administration reports are reviewed and discussed every six months by the Trustees.
-Performance against SLAs for the Scheme year is currently at 94%. - The administrator provides an AAF internal controls audit report each year, which the Trustees consider in their ongoing monitoring of the administrator. - Ensuring that detailed disaster recovery plans are in place with the administrator and - other relevant third parties. - Prior to the Scheme year, the Trustees decided that better value was available to members by moving their holdings to the Scottish Widows investment platform.
-The move was undertaken in June 2019.
-This offers members lower ongoing fees and enhanced fund options.
-The detail of all the agreed changes were included in a series of pre and post transition communications to members. - The Trustees also appoint an independent auditor (Deloitte LLP) to carry out an annual audit of the Scheme, including the core financial transactions that have taken place during the Scheme year.
+Performance against SLAs for the Scheme year was 97%, as shown in the below table: